JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 }

 Since the boolean type has only two distinct values, a switch that lists both the true and false cases is considered exhaustive.
-The following switch is legal, but it would be illegal if there was a default clause.
+The following switch is legal, but it would be illegal if there were a default clause.

 boolean v = ...